Vivian-Zhou-1027/workshop1/project2.md

 ![Difference Map of Haiti](haiti_diff.png)

 This plot above shows the difference between the population predicted by the model and the actual population in 2015 for Haiti.
-The population of the reddish part is underestimated.
+The population of the reddish part is underpredicted.

 ### Population and Differences Maps of Port-au-Prince, Haiti
 ![Population Map of Port-au-Prince](PortauPrince3D.png)

+Here is the population 3D plot for Port-au-Prince, the capital city of Haiti.

 ![Difference Map of Port-au-Prince](PortauPrince_diff.png)

+This plot shows the difference between the population predicted by the model and the actual population in 2015 for Port-au-Prince.
+The population of the reddish part is underpredicted.

 ### Population and Differences Maps of Port-de-Paix, Haiti
 ![Population Map of Port-de-Paix](PortdePaix_pop.png)

+This map shows the population of Port-de-Paix in 2015.
+Port-de-Paix is near the ocean and located in the north of Haiti.

 ![Difference Map of Port-de-Paix](PortdePaix_diff_mapview.png)

+Here is the mapview for Port-de-Paix.
+It shows us the difference between the population predicted by the model and the actual population in 2015 for Port-de-Paix.
+The darker area is where the city is located in and its population is underpredicted.